zuri-training/TeamWalrus2W_anima_lib/README.md

 #### Does everyone have full access to the library?

-You hve to sign up to access the entire library
+You have to sign up to access the entire library

 #### Do i have to download library to my personal computer?